SNAP/EBT Hours: 8am to 1pm Thursday - Sunday

 Click here for Google Maps directions.
 Our address is, 312 East Lyndale Ave North, Minneapolis MN 55405.
 Consider taking public transportation to find a route that works for you, please visit the metro transit trip planner website by clicking here.

 When is the “best” time to visit the Lyndale Market?

 You know what they say, early bird gets the worm!
 For the best selection of produce come to the market right when we open at 6am.
 It is very common for produce that has just begun to be in season to sell out very quickly.
 If you’d like more time to talk with our vendors and shop with less people around, we recommend trying out our weekday market Monday - Friday and parking is free in any available spot inside the market.

 Is the Lyndale Market open even if it’s raining?

 Of course!
-We’re open seven days a week, rain or shine.
+We’re open seven days a week, rain or shine May - Oct.
+We are open select dates during the winter.
 But don’t worry – you won’t get wet under our famous red sheds.

 Are all six sheds part of the Minneapolis Farmers Market?

 The three larger sheds on the northside of Third Avenue are a part of our Market, which is managed by the Central Minnesota Vegetables Growers Association (CMVGA).
 We’re a membership-based organization with specific regulations and guidelines that benefit our members – and our customers.

 The three smaller sheds on the south side of Third Avenue are run by the Farmers Market Annex.
 The Minneapolis Farmers Market Annex is a privately run business and is not affiliated with our Market.

 We want to make sure everyone is able to visit and enjoy our Market.
 All three of our Lyndale Market sheds have wheelchair-accessible ramps, and we have handicap-accessible restrooms in our office building at the west end of the middle row.